-- explicit: the user will have already rated or bought an item, so you have explicit information about his/her preferences
+- explicit: the user will have already bought/reviewed an item, so you have explicit information about his/her preferences

-- implicit: the already available information is being leveraged, since there's no past choice or user feedback to analyze for anticipating his/her needs
+- implicit: the already available data is being leveraged, since there's no past choice or user feedback to analyze for anticipating his/her needs

 The END!
 What do you... predict:

 Will we be witnessing more and more Drupal 8 websites leveraging predictive UX and, implicitly, machine learning technology, to create anticipated user experiences?